Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_730_BOPAlgo_Section Changes in BOPAlgo_Section

 The public method *BuildSection()* in the class *BOPAlgo_Section* has became protected.
 The methods *Perform()* or *PerformWithFiller()* should be called for construction of the result of SECTION operation.

+@subsection upgrade_730_BRepAdaptor_CompCurve Changes in BRepAdaptor_CompCurve

+The method BRepAdaptor_CompCurve::SetPeriodic has been eliminated.
+Since new version, the method BRepAdaptor_CompCurve::IsPeriodic() will always return FALSE.
+Earlier, it could return TRUE in case if the wire contained only one edge based on periodic curve.